All Episodes

 Ah, that's a great line.

-They don't resist, they don't resent the system, they resent the other group.
+They resent the other group.

-So you want racists, you're making racists.
+So you want racists?

-It reminds me of that clip that I show you all the time of uh Peterson, Jordan Peterson on Rogan a couple of years ago, where he's talking about boy, you crazy lefties, you guys are ruining so many things that wait till you see what happens on the right, and God forbid this thing, the Pandora's box get full gets fully opened here, and we will end up in some sort of crazy race riot.
+It reminds me of that clip that I show you all the time of Peterson, Jordan Peterson on Rogan a couple of years ago, where he's talking about, boy, you crazy lefties, you guys are ruining so many things that wait till you see what happens on the right.

-But within the prism that these people are always making us look at everything through, where we should always see race all the time, whether you're watching a children's show or it's something breaking in the news, or whether it has something to do with sports or anything else, you're everything's always about race.
+But within the prism that these people are always making us look at everything through, where we should always see race all the time, whether you're watching a children's show or it's something breaking in the news or whether it has something to do with sports or anything else, everything's always about race.

 Well, congratulations now.

-Uh but it does not have to be everywhere, and it doesn't have to be all the time, and there are places where it is not happening.
+But it does not have to be everywhere and it doesn't have to be all the time.

 Medicare enrollment is complicated and misinformation is everywhere.